 The year was 1943 and the whole world was at war.
 It’s very hard for us to imagine the idea that most of the world had stopped living their normal lives.
-All young boys, their fathers and uncles enlisted in the war and all women and girls, mothers, sisters, and aunts stayed home and went to work at jobs that the men had done.
+Fathers and uncles enlisted and all young boys and all women and girls, mothers, sisters, and aunts stayed home and went to work at jobs that the men had done.
 Factories that used to make cars and farm equipment were now making weapons for the war effort.
 Everyone at home, including children, collected scrap metal for the factories which were now making bombs.
 Everyone at home was asked to save, save, save and recycle.
 This was happening before current recycling programs in our communities.
 William Hough was one of thousands of Canadians who went to sea as allies to the British forces.
-William may have celebrated only 4 calendar birthdays but he had actually seen 19 summers.
+Bill may have celebrated only 4 calendar birthdays but he had actually seen 19 summers.

 At War - At Sea

 The First Torpedo

 The first torpedo hit 'The Point' in the engine room crew’s quarters which immediately killed 8 crew and trapped 38 there in the dark with the ocean waters rushing in on them.
 Two officers broke open a sky light from above.
 By the time everyone was removed, including one sailor with a broken back, there was only 6 inches of air space left in the compartment.

 Right: Kapitanleutenant Alfred Eick commander of U-510 is considered to be an ace commander.

 U-510 was awarded to the French at the end of the war.
 She was commissioned into the French Navy in 1947 and served until 1959.